Uncovering the threat of silent heart attacks

 • High cholesterol

-"The best way to prevent a silent heart attack is to treat these underlying conditions and make lifestyle adjustments that promote heart health," Dr. Sabbath said.
+"The best way to prevent a silent heart attack is to treat these underlying conditions and make lifestyle adjustments that promote heart health," Dr. Gupta says.

-Although there are some risk factors you can't control, such as advancing age or family history of heart disease, you can make a big impact on your heart health by focusing on what you do have control over.
+Although there are some risk factors you can't control, such as advancing age or a family history of heart disease, you can make a significant impact on your heart health by focusing on what you can change.

 When to see your doctor

-It can be hard to know when to see your doctor for a silent heart attack because you won't experience the typical symptoms.
-However, if you have signs that your heart is unwell, such as sudden fatigue, and you have a family history of heart disease, see your doctor right away.
+Knowing when to consult your doctor for a silent heart attack is challenging since you won't experience the usual symptoms.
+However, if you notice signs, like sudden fatigue, especially if you have a family history of heart disease, it's crucial to seek medical attention right away.

 Care that’s made with you in mind